tranhelen/tranhelen/_posts/2016-10-03-youvegraduated2.md

 You should have a basic idea of what back-end development and front-end development entails.
 You should understand what an object is, what APIs are, and basic technical lingo.
 On the flip-side, you should also have a basic handle on HTML/CSS, understand what Javascript and JQuery are, and have a good idea of how FEDs implement grid systems.
 The understanding of these roles will help you communicate.
 If done poorly, this can **severely** impact the quality of your output.
 This is on **you**, not them.

-To do this, try some basic development courses online and read up on what people do with different technology stacks.
+Try some basic development courses online and read up on what people do with different technology stacks.
 You don't need to be a developer but you need to be able to communicate with one.
 Shared languages are key.

 From a user feedback point of view, these Designers work with User Researchers to test mental models and validate assumptions prior to and after launching.
 There are many rounds of iterations which go through user testing.
 If your company is not that large, you will be the one doing the research.<a id="anchor-1" href="#note-1">&#42;</a>